Lazio-Barnett/Lazio-Barnett-Module_02_LAZBAR25157_pto2503-b_Lazio-Barnett_SDF01/README.md

 ## 🚀 Fun Fact

-💡 I love coding because I believe there is always a set of rule to do anything that in return gives you the best possible outcome

----
+💡 I'm diving into my first coding project with real excitement!
+What draws me to programming is the inherent logic - the idea that there's a clear set of rules you can follow to achieve the most effective and elegant solutions.
+I'm eager to apply this mindset to bring my project to life.

 ## 🏆 GitHub Stats